jaythad13/Mathematikezettelkasten/Differential geometry --- math-142/Tangent spaces on surfaces.md

 Note that the first part just follows from the definition of a surface — the families of patches must cover $M$.

-The second part follows from the fact that first span is exactly the derivative of smooth curves, is exactly the second span.
+The second part follows from the fact that first span is exactly the derivatives of smooth curves (or alternatively, exactly the image of the tangent vectors at $(u_{0}, v_{0})$ under the tangent map $x_{*}$), is exactly the second span.

-Thus, we can define the tangent space and the tangent bundle of a surface!
+Since these are all equivalent, now we can define the tangent space and the tangent bundle of a surface independently of the patches!

 ##### _definition:_ tangent vectors to a surface, tangent space, tangent bundle